ElieAndre/bearclassifier/README.md

 4. **Open your browser** and navigate to `http://localhost:7860` to view the Bear Classifier in action.

 ### Live Demo
 You can also try out the Bear Classifier on Gradio without any setup.
-[Click here to view the live demo!](https://eliedisso-fastai-bearclassifier.hf.space/) (replace `#` with the actual link)
+[Click here to view the live demo!](https://eliedisso-fastai-bearclassifier.hf.space/)

 ## 📸 Example Images
 Included in the repository are several `.jpg` files.
 These are example pictures you can use to test the performance of the model.